Saint-Brieuc Cathedral: The stained glass window of the south wing of the transept

-This window is one of the great treasures of the cathedral.
 A statue of Saint-Yves has been placed on the wall nearby in recent years.
 It is a 16th-century work and was donated to the cathedral by a family in Chatelaudren.
-The fenestration itself dates to the 15th century whilst the 60-metre stained glass window dates to 1863.
+The fenestration itself dates to the 15th century whilst the stained glass window dates to 1863.
 It concentrates on the theme of the eucharist and the sacrement depicts various biblical stories; manna in the desert, the Feeding the multitude story, the Last Supper and the Easter lamb.
 The two central compartments recall the treaties of Nicée in 325, the Fourth Council of the Lateran in 1215 and the Council of Trent in 1545.
 Under this window are statues of John the Evangelist and Thomas Aquinas both dating to the 19th century.

 The stained glass window in the apsidal chapel the "Chapelle de la Vierge"

 The cathedral's chevet was built in 1343 by Roland de Dinan and Clémence d'Avaugour.
 On each side of the chapel entrance are statues.
 One, on the left, depicts the Virgin Mary holding the baby Jesus who holds a bird in his hand.
 That on the right is an 18th-century statue of the Virgin Mary in gilded wood.
 The chapel window dates to the end of the 19th century.
 It depicts events from the life of the Virgin Mary.
 The panels from left to right depict Mary's birth, The Annunciation and the visit to Elizabeth, the Dormition and Assumption (this a modern piece the original having been destroyed accidentally), the Nativity, Jesus' presentation in the temple and Pope Pie IX proclaiming Mary's Immaculate Conception.